 Furthermore, the rapidly growing landscape of over-the-top ("OTT") content providers, many of which having substantial financial resources, now compete directly with the corporation Telecommunications and Media segments, for viewership and a share of the monthly entertainment spend.
 Content producers and providers are leveraging their content rights and pursuing strategies to deploy their own OTT distribution platforms in order to reach consumers directly via the Internet.
-In addition, the OTT content providers' attractive price points (which are, in part, due to the fact that they do not contribute financially to the Canadian traditional television business model or Internet infrastructure, and are not subject to CRTC regulations) make the Corporation's traditional offer less appealing for its customers and may affect its ability to retain and acquire customers.
+In addition, the OTT content providers' attractive price points and ever-growing variety of content could make the Corporation's traditional offer less appealing for its customers and may affect its ability to retain and acquire customers.
 Consequently, this could place the Corporation at a competitive disadvantage, lead to increased operational costs and have an adverse effect on its business, prospects, revenues, financial condition and results of operations.